include-marcy/Heimdall/README.md

 ![HeimdallTextLogo](https://github.com/include-marcy/Heimdall/assets/173523610/d16b957d-42ec-492e-a3a1-1ad10ef7b6d1)
 ![DOCS](https://img.shields.io/badge/latest_release-v1.0.0-blue?style=flat-square&logo=Roblox%20Studio)  ![Non-Production](https://img.shields.io/badge/production-no-red?style=flat-square&logo=Roblox%20Studio)
 # What is Heimdall?
-Heimdall is a Roblox game framework and API (Application Program Interface) for the Roblox Studio game engine.
-Heimdall is designed to build high-performing applications, providing a standardized way to create and develop services and utilize parallel Luau features.
-Heimdall users benefit from its explicit API, allowing users ultimate control over the execution and control flow of their backend.
+Heimdall (ˈhaɪmdɔl) is a ©Roblox Game Framework and API (Application Program Interface) for the ©Roblox Studio software.
+Heimdall is designed to build high-performing applications, providing a standardized way to create and develop services and utilize parallel [Luau](https://github.com/luau-lang/luau) features.
+Heimdall users benefit from its explicit API, which offers them ultimate control over the execution and control flow of their backend.

 # Overview of Heimdall API
 The Heimdall API provides a series of objects that each provide their own methods and properties, and each usually requires an `<hdObjectType>CreateInfo` argument.
 Heimdall's API is strictly typed and it is recommended to enable `--!strict` in all implementations.
 Include the type header file in your source code to take advantage of the many built-in types by requiring the `lib.hdTypes` module.
 We also recommend compiling in native with `--!native`[^1] for further boosts to performance.